timm/shape/README.md

 ## What

 - GAWK is very portable, very succinct, scripting language.
+  - It lacks encapsulation and packaging tools, an IDE, unit testing standards, or document generation tools.
+  - Which is all easily fixed with a few scripts written in, you guessed it, GAWK.
 - GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
 - GOLDMINE are some data mining tools written in GOLD.
 - GOLDSTAR are a set of data mining fairness assurance operators.